Pop Art Amsterdam

 “This is Roy Lichtenstein!
-You know that lady from a painting!”
+That lady from the painting!”

 You look again and there is a second lady standing there.
 Her hair is of a shiny red.
 She is pointing out to something and smiling.
-You look to where she is pointing to and now you see a huge poster of the Moco Museum.
+You look to where she is pointing, and now you see a huge poster of the Moco Museum.
 There you see it written: ‘Roy Lichtenstein – Lasting Influence’.
-Now you know what is going on.
-You just stumbled into a film set of our Roy Lichtenstein commercial for the Moco Museum, Amsterdam.
+Two of our Moco girls transformed into real-life Roy Lichtenstein figures and filmed six short clips to promote our then, new exhibition.

-Come and enjoy Pop art in Amsterdam including Andy Warhol and Roy Lichtenstein.
+Pop Art in Amsterdam – Andy Warhol and Roy Lichtenstein!

-From the Pop artist Andy Warhol you can find several pieces of art through out the museum.
-The well known ‘marilyn monroe’ and ‘dollar sign’ can be seen inside the Moco museum.
-The ‘marilyn monroe’ piece is a collection of photographic screen prints.
-This technique became the most defining style of Andy Warhol.
-These portraits are definitely his most famous pop art works.
+From the Pop artist, Andy Warhol you can find several pieces of art at the museum.
+The well known Marilyn Monroe and Dollar Sign can be seen inside the Moco museum.
+The Marilyn Monroe piece is a collection of photographic screen prints.
+This technique became the defining style of Andy Warhol.
+These portraits are definitely his most famous pop artworks.